Skip to main content

 What you should know:

-• Our goal is to notify customers 48 hours in advance of a shutoff (this is dependent on the weather forecast) and provide updates at least every 12 hours.
+• Our goal is to notify customers 48 hours in advance of a shutoff (this is dependent on the weather forecast) and provide updates at least twice daily.

 • We’ll also share information on our outage map, website and social media channels, as well as through local news media outlets and emergency response partners.